csu-signal/TRACE/README.md

 5. If updating/reinstalling CUDA doesn't work, try to reinstall Miniconda/Anaconda:
     - Finally, reinstall Miniconda or Anaconda.
 A fresh installation can resolve conflicts that might arise from previous installations, especially those that affect .dll files.

-### Solution for NotImplementedError concerning torchvision
+### Solution for NotImplementedError concerning torchvision or Userwarning: 1Torch was not compiled with flash attention

 Uninstall Torch and Torchvision: `pip uninstall torch torchvision`